In our all-too-human rush to progress, unexplored, poorly researched goals can lead to more problems than the fix solves.

 “The southern steelhead Distinct Population Segment goes from the Santa Maria River in San Luis Obispo County down to the Border.
 Say 50-75 years ago, the size of that population run was about 30,000 adults,” said Trout Unlimited’s Chuck Bonham, who will be the new director of the Department of Fish and Game, if his appointment is confirmed by the state senate.
 If you pull out a map and take a look at the enormous area he’s talking about, it’s obvious that even during the heyday, there weren’t a lot of fish.

 Today, those numbers have plummeted in the area and are at zero in the river, itself.
 Southern California Steelhead have been on the Endangered Species list since 1997.
 To be put on it, a species must be viewed by scientists as imminently in danger of becoming extinct.”

 As select administrators for both the city and the Army Corps huddle over what the redesign should look like, one that will bring more than $1 billion to river restoration one this decade and beyond, let’s hope that a habitat worthy of steelhead trout is at the top of their agenda, before parks, before soccer fields and before condo developments.

 Is it too crazy to ask for a fish passage through all of the concrete up to and including Devil’s Gate dam in Pasadena, the gateway to historical steelhead spawning grounds?

-This time the “rush to progress” needs to take a sober, long view, one in which we return to nature — and to ourselves — what was taken away.
+This time we need to take the sober, long view before our “rush to progress” clouds our vision, one in which we return to nature — and to ourselves — what was taken away.

 See you on the river, Jim Burns